Calling all poets! The 2022 NC State Poetry Contest is now accepting entries.

 - Contestants should not include their name on their poems so that their work can be judged anonymously.
 Instead, contestants should include their name, address, telephone number and email address on a separate cover sheet.

 - No emailed entries are accepted.
-Please either:
+Please mail entries to:

 The poetry contest is sponsored by the creative writing program at NC State.
-For more information and to see a list of past winners, visit go.ncsu.edu/poetrycontest.
+For more information, visit go.ncsu.edu/poetrycontest.